 From an individual standpoint, many remote workers claim that the hours they save in commuting or doing tasks like preparing for work give them actual time and space for long-term thinking.
 As a result, they also got to spend more time with their family and loved ones, making them happier and more productive at work.

 Skype and Zoom were some of the main carriers of remote work innovation.
 However, even before them, researchers found benefits linked to remote work – as they stated back then, the “dependence on physical proximity imposes substantial costs as well, and may undercut successful collaboration.”

 Two decades later and more than two years since the pandemic started, remote work technology is far more developed.
 We can see remote work software everywhere and greater confidence from businesses adopting them.
-Of course, the sentiment toward effectiveness and increased productivity may depend on the industry.
+Of course, the sentiment toward the effectiveness and increased productivity may depend on the industry.
 Still, the general feeling is that remote work is accepted, and people are being acknowledged for their capabilities rather than their presence.

-While in the early days of the pandemic, people were less optimistic about remote work and its effectiveness, things have changed as people learned to work remotely and organize their time.
-The general standpoint right now is that working from home under the pandemic has been far more productive than anyone has ever predicted.
+While in the early days of the pandemic, people were less optimistic about remote work and its effectiveness, things changed as people learned to work remotely and organize their time.
+The general standpoint right now is that working from home during the pandemic has been far more productive than anyone has ever predicted.

 For Some, Hybrid Workplaces Is The Best Of Both Worlds

 Lastly, a group can’t say no to the increased productivity that remote work brings but prefers regular office work and in-person meetings.
 For this category of businesses, the hybrid workplace seems to be the most logical answer.
 At its best, a hybrid office enables all team leaders to find the best solutions, make the best choices, organize small tasks and in-person meetings, and make everything more flexible.